learn-co-students/dc-web-062518/56-testing-in-react/README.md

 ### Testing In React

-## Table of  Contents
-- TDD - what is is good for?
-- Introduction to Jest
-- Writing your first Jest test
-- Intro to Enzyme
-- Prepping your code for enzyme Tests
-- Writing your first enzyme tests
-- Jest snapshots Introduction
-- writing your first jest snapshots
-- testing your first snapshot works

 ## What is Test- Driven Development?
 Test Driven Development (TDD) involves writing tests first for what behaviors you want your code to have, then writing your code around those tests.